Article updated on 27 July 2020.

 The UK Committee on Climate Change – who offer independent advice to the Government on building a low carbon economy and preparing for climate change – explain that the Government requires all homes to have an energy efficiency rating of band C by 2035, and no new homes connected to the gas grid from 2025.
 They expect to reduce the emissions from heating UK buildings by using heat pumps and low-carbon heat networks.

-Air source heat pumps transfer heat from the outside to the inside of a building using a compression cycle to concentrate the heat from air outside up to the temperature required to heat the building inside.
-Ground source heat pumps also transfer heat from the outside of a building to the inside, but requires less electrical input as the ground is always warmer than the air.
+Air source heat pumps transfer heat from the outside to the inside of a building using a compression cycle to concentrate the heat from the air outside up to the temperature required to heat the building inside.
+Ground source heat pumps also transfer heat from the outside of a building to the inside but requires less electrical input as the ground is always warmer than the air.